opendr-io/causality/README.md

 ### Contents:

 [2025](/2025) : CVEs from calendar 2025 that have been rated by the CAUSALITY model.
 Starting with the [August](/2025/August) run, in that folder, there are two rating levels now, hot and warm.
+This is being done with a multi-stage pipeline of models and algos and has nothing to do with severity, CVSs, EPSS, or the other conventional metrics.
+The model is not open sourced at this time.

 **HOT** CVEs have more potential to become a widely exploited vuln with more impact.
 If you can target these it will reduce risk.